Hylaeus alcyoneus: Taxonomy

-The banksia bee was originally described by German entomologist Wilhelm Ferdinand Erichson in 1842; its specific epithet is derived from the Ancient Greek halcyon "kingfisher" relating to its kingfisher blue colour.
+The banksia bee was originally described by German entomologist Wilhelm Ferdinand Erichson in 1842.
+Its specific epithet is derived from the Ancient Greek halcyon (meaning “kingfisher”), relating to the kingfisher-blue colour of the abdomen.
+The common name refers to the species’ particular fondness for visiting banksia flowers.
+It is the only species in the subgenus Macrohylaeus, as proposed by Charles Michener in 1965.